alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ## Run code just before every line using TracePoint

-[TracePoints][TracePoint] are a Ruby feature that let you inject code in response to certain events in your program -- for example, at the start/end of a class definition, whenever an exception is raised, or every time you call any method.
+[TracePoints][TracePoint] are a Ruby feature that let you run code in response to certain events in your program -- for example, at the start/end of a class definition, when exception are thrown, or on every method call.
 It can be a useful debugging tool… and it can be other things too.

 To create a tracepoint, you write `Tracepoint.new` and the name of the event you want to trace, then a block which takes a single argument.
+(I'll explain what the argument is shortly.)
-They also have to be explicitly enabled before they do anything.
+Once you've created your tracepoint, you have to explicitly enable it before anything happens.
-Here's a simple example, which runs on every line of code:
+Here's a simple example, which prints a message on every line of code:

 ```ruby
 tracepoint = TracePoint.new(:line) do |tp|